-PHA is required to obtain, at minimum, two current and consecutive pay stubs for determining annual income from wages.
+The PHA is required to obtain, at minimum, two current and consecutive pay stubs for determining annual income from wages.

-PHA may reject documentation provided by the family if the document is not an original, if the document appears to be forged, or if the document is altered, mutilated, or illegible.
+The PHA may reject documentation provided by the family if the document is not an original, if the document appears to be forged, or if the document is altered, mutilated, or illegible.

-Third-party documents provided by the family must be dated within 60 days of HACP request date.
+Third-party documents provided by the family must be dated within sixty (60) days of the HACP request date.

-If HACP determines that third-party documents provided by the family are not acceptable, PHA will explain the reason to the family and request additional documentation.
+If the HACP determines that third-party documents provided by the family are not acceptable, the HACP will explain the reason to the family and request additional documentation.

-HACP will generally require six (6) pay stubs dated within the 60- day period preceding the HACP appointment or request date on a missing information request letter.
-If six (6) pay stubs are not available; HACP will require the maximum amount of pay stubs that the pay frequency will allow within the 60-day period preceding HACP appointment or letter request date.
-At a minimum, HACP will require two current and consecutive pay stubs dated within 60 days (from HACP appointment or letter request date) for determining annual income from wages.
-For new income sources or when two pay stubs are not available, HACP will project income based on the information from a traditional written third-party verification form or the best available.
+The HACP will generally require six (6) pay stubs dated within the sixty (60) day period preceding the HACP appointment or request date on a missing information request letter.
+If six (6) pay stubs are not available, the HACP will require the maximum amount of pay stubs that the pay frequency will allow within the sixty (60) day period preceding the HACP appointment or letter request date.
+At a minimum, the HACP will require two (2) current and consecutive pay stubs dated within sixty (60) days (from the HACP appointment or letter request date) for determining annual income from wages.
+For new income sources or when two pay stubs are not available, the HACP will project income based on the information from a traditional written third-party verification form or the best available.